-Chittenden and Eastman Company Inc has signed an agreement with Blue Bell Mattress Co for Blue Bell to market its bedding in New York and New England.
+Chittenden and Eastman Company Inc. has signed an agreement with Blue Bell Mattress Co. for Blue Bell to market its bedding and full size futon mattresses in New York and New England.
 Blue Bell will be able to offer an exclusive line of bedding that will increase its number of dealers, while Eastman House can increase its distribution.
-Eastman House, the second largest bedding dealer with $40 million in annual sales, may challenge number one Restonic if the expansion proceeds as planned.
+Eastman House, the second largest bedding dealer with $40 million in annual sales, may challenge the place of number one Restonic if the expansion proceeds as planned.

 Joint venture for King Koil licensee to distribute Eastman House mattresses in Northeast

 BURLINGTON, Iowa--Eastman House, which distributes its products primarily throughout midwestern, mountain, and southern states, has signed an agreement in principal to enter a joint venture with Blue Bell Mattress Co. of Hartford, Conn.
-Mattress subcontract upheaval; in a rebuff to Sealy, Sears shifts private label Sears-O-Pedic business to Spring Air
+More information about the mattress business at Mattress subcontract upheaval; in a rebuff to Sealy, Sears shifts private label Sears-O-Pedic business to Spring Air

-Under the proposed joint venture, Blue Bell, a King Koil licensee, would also produce, sell and distribute Eastman House brand bedding in New York and throughout New England by the end of November.
+Under the proposed joint venture, Blue Bell, a King Koil licensee, would also produce, sell and distribute Eastman House brand bedding which includes full size futon mattresses in New York and throughout New England by the end of November.